ricrocha82/cressent/README.md

 ### c) Plotting the Tree
 A plotting module (using [ggtree](https://yulab-smu.top/treedata-book/)) is available to visualize the tree.
 Note that the script provides automated plotting with some limitations regarding annotation and coloring.
 For more detailed tree customization, consider using tools like FigTree or iTOL.

- - layout can be one of `'rectangular', 'dendrogram', 'slanted', 'ellipse', 'roundrect', 'fan', 'circular', 'inward_circular', 'radial', 'equal_angle', 'daylight' or 'ape'`
+ - layout can be one of `'rectangular (default)', 'dendrogram', 'slanted', 'ellipse', 'roundrect', 'fan', 'circular', 'inward_circular', 'radial', 'equal_angle', 'daylight' or 'ape'`
  - branch_length: if `none` draw cladogram
  - open_angle only for `fan` layout
  - offset: tiplab offset, horizontal adjustment to nudge tip labels, defaults to 0.14